 On one side you have members who grew up in a unit whose sole purpose in life was to skull stomp terrorists with the utmost violence and on the other side you have a unit whose expertise in Foreign Internal Defense and Unconventional Warfare makes them masters in the art of training, advising, and force-multiplying (the way future wars will be fought).
 Combine these two elements into one, and you have an incredibly versatile unit in your arsenal.

 This alone is a major difference between both units.

 To give you an example: In the 1980s when the U.S. was heavily involved with the war in El Salvador; our government sent in Special Forces ODAs to help organize and train their conventional military.
 In that same time frame, we also deployed teams from Delta to organize and train the El Salvadorian Counter-Terrorist units.
 It’s the strong SF backgrounds by many of Delta’s operators that made that operation possible.

 Although the SEALs have been tasked with some FID over the years; none of them really prefer to do it (just ask Brandon) and they don’t do it on the same proficiency as Army SF.
-I personally think ST6 is a little more one-sided then Delta because the incredibly majority of its members all grew up on the Teams doing the same missions and undertaking the same training.
+I personally think SEAL Team Six is a little more one-sided than Delta because the incredible majority of its members all grew up on the Teams doing the same missions and undertaking the same training.

 Training and Selection

 One major difference between both units is the way they select their members.
 In my opinion, it’s apples and oranges.

 Delta’s selection process is very simple: Twice a year the unit holds the one-month selection course somewhere in the Appalachian mountains.
 The course attracts over a hundred candidates primarily from the Ranger and SF communities, but from other components as well.